 There's a wide choice of engines, including 1.2, 1.4 and 2.0-litre TSI petrol units, with 104bhp, 148bhp and 217bhp respectively.
 Meanwhile the 1.6-litre diesel engine has been ditched in favour of the 2.0 TDI with 108 or 148bhp.

 The Beetle Cabriolet was launched at the 2012 LA Motor Show, while various special editions were unveiled at the 2015 Geneva show including a hot R-Line spec with sporty styling and chassis upgrades.

 Our choice: Beetle 1.4 TSI Design

-The supercharged and turbocharged 158bhp 1.4-litre TSI petrol engine is refined and responsive, while the 138bhp 2.0 TDI delivers a great mix of economy and punch.
-All are offered with either a five or six-speed manual gearbox, while the slick six and seven-speed twin clutch DSG transmissions are available as an option.
+The supercharged and turbocharged 148bhp 1.4-litre TSI petrol engine is refined and responsive, while the 148bhp 2.0 TDI delivers a great mix of economy and punch.
+All are offered with a six-speed manual gearbox, while the slick six and seven-speed twin clutch DSG transmissions are available as an option.

 In the 2013 Driver Power manufacturer ratings survey, Volkswagen finished 16th, just about securing its reputation for reliability.
 Meanwhile, the Mk6 Volkswagen Golf - on which the Beetle is largely based - placed 16th in Auto Express' top 100 cars survey.
 It's no surprise to learn the Volkswagen Beetle has earned a five-star Euro NCAP rating - all Beetles come with six airbags, electronic stability control and anti-lock brakes fitted as standard.
 You'll get a three-year/60,000-mile warranty, too.
 The engine range should be reliable too, having been proven elsewhere in Volkswagen Group cars from VW, SEAT and Skoda.